toshi-20/Table_for_Script/README.md

         set exp to "Create As cores script" set aResult to display table aData titles tlts explanation exp

-        if return code is 1 then
+        if return code is 1 then  -- if user click "OK" -- get values form the table

             set xCod to list from text a Value of aResult set yCod to list from text b Value of aResult set posDim to a List of aResult